 The Good Links

-Quality Guest Posting- Matt Cutts declared guest posting was dead two years ago.
+Quality Guest Posting- Matt Cutts declared guest posting was dead a fer years ago.
 While his reaction was a bit over the top, he had a point…somewhat.
 Guest blogging had become the latest craze in the hunt for quality backlinks for search engine traffic.
 While the idea that you should not just guest post everywhere to get loads of search traffic has been made abundantly clear, what brings up a lot of FUD is that quality posting is still legit.
 Yet, some bloggers feel they will get knocked for doing this.

 The truth is that the quality of the content determines whether the article can be useful to your search engine traffic.